Canada–United States border: Cross-border airports

 Piney Pinecreek Border Airport is located in Piney, Manitoba, and Pinecreek, Minnesota.
 The northwest–southeast-oriented runway straddles the border, and there are two ramps: one in the U.S. and one in Canada.
 The airport is owned by the Minnesota Department of Transportation.

 International Peace Garden Airport is located in Boissevain, Manitoba, and Dunseith, North Dakota, adjacent to the International Peace Garden.
 The runway is entirely within North Dakota, but a ramp extends across the border to allow aircraft to access Canadian customs.
 While not jointly owned, it is operated as an international facility for customs clearance as part of the Peace Garden.
 Coronach/Scobey Border Station Airport (or East Poplar Airport) is located in Coronach, Saskatchewan, and Scobey, Montana.
-The airport is jointly owned by the Canadian and U.S. governments, with its east-west runway sited exactly on the borderline.
+The airport is jointly owned by the Canadian and U.S. governments, with its east-west runways sited exactly on the borderline.
 Coutts/Ross International Airport is located in Alberta and Montana.
 Like Coronach/Scobey, the east-west runway is sited exactly on the border.
 The airport is owned entirely by the Montana Department of Transportation (DOT) Aeronautics Division.

-Del Bonita/Whetstone International Airport, located in Del Bonita, Alberta, and Del Bonita, Montana, has an east-west runway sited exactly on the border, similar to Coutts/Ross.
-The airport is officially owned by the state of Montana and run by the state's DOT Aeronautics Division, thus it has been assigned a U.S. identifier only.
+Del Bonita/Whetstone International Airport, located in Del Bonita, Alberta and Del Bonita, Montana, has an east-west runway sited exactly on the border, similar to Coutts/Ross.
+The airport is officially owned by the state of Montana and run by the state's DOT Aeronautics Division; thus, it has been assigned a U.S. identifier only.
 The facility is set up for both the general public (15 passengers maximum per plane) as well as the American military.
 Avey Field State Airport is located in Washington and British Columbia.
 The privately owned airfield is mostly in the U.S., but several hundred feet of the north-south runway extend into Canada.
 As such, both Canadian and U.S. customs are available.
 It is assigned a U.S. identifier but does not have a Canadian one.
 Several seaplane bases have water runways that cross the border, though the extent to which they do may be difficult to ascertain.
-The land-based facilities for the bases are all contained within one country or the other, however, leading to multiple situations where twin seaplane bases may share the same body of water.
+The land-based facilities for the bases are all contained within one country or the other; however, this leads to multiple situations where twin seaplane bases may share the same body of water.
 The following seaplane facilities exist on the border: